 Don’t be too quick to cancel your membership at the spin studio because of the results above, the numbers aren’t quite what they seem.

 Running and cycling are great cardio workouts, but they aren’t hugely taxing on the body.
 If they were, not nearly as many people would travel to work using them.
 They are low-intensity exercises, whereas training in a HIIT style of constant high and low intensities (what your basic spin class is made up of), is far more taxing on the body, this is why you shouldn’t only consider the calories burned spinning, but should also consider the after-effects of the workout.

 This means it takes a lot of effort for your body to reach its resting state after a HIIT workout, so you will be burning calories for hours after the actual workout has finished.
 This is how spinning classes beat other exercise types in terms of calorie expenditure, it plays the long game!

-I hope today’s article has given you a more clear idea of how many calories are burnt in a spinning session, but more importantly, it will have shown you how effective it can be as a way of losing weight.
+I hope today’s article has given you a more clear idea of the calories burned spinning, but more importantly, it will have shown you how effective it can be as a longer-term method of weight loss.

 Just remember not to overdo it on the bikes, I’ve burnt out before from overtraining, and I can assure you it’s no fun at all.